open-wc/open-wc/packages/scoped-elements/README.md

    ✅ this.shadowRoot.querySelector('.panel');
    ```

+7. You can not use `document.createElement()` to create scoped elements, but you can use the `createElement` function provided by `createScope` instead.
-7. Using `scoped-elements` may result in a performance degradation of up to 8%.
+8. Using `scoped-elements` may result in a performance degradation of up to 8%.
-8. Loading of duplicate/similar source code (most breaking releases are not a total rewrite) should always be a temporary solution.
+9. Loading of duplicate/similar source code (most breaking releases are not a total rewrite) should always be a temporary solution.
-9. Often, temporary solutions tend to become more permanent.
+10. Often, temporary solutions tend to become more permanent.
 Be sure to focus on keeping the lifecycle of nested dependencies short.

 ## Performance